jay-kumogata/RetroGames/pyxel/aclm/README.md

 ## How to Control

 - [right-arrow]: Rotate my aircraft to the right
-- [left-arrow]: Rotate my aircraft to the right
+- [left-arrow]: Rotate my aircraft to the left